lynchpin4/watch-http-server/README.md

 Once you have `npm`:

-     npm install http-server -g
+     npm install watch-http-server -g

-This will install `http-server` globally so that it may be run from the command line.
+This will install `watch-http-server` globally so that it may be run from the command line.

 ## Usage:

-     http-server [path] [options]
+     watch-http-server [path] [options]

 `[path]` defaults to `./public` if the folder exists, and `./` otherwise.

-# Installing as a node app

-     mkdir myapp
-     cd myapp/
-     jitsu install http-server

-*If you do not have `jitsu` installed you can install it via `npm install jitsu -g`*

 ## Usage

-### Starting http-server locally
+### Starting watch-http-server locally

-     node bin/http-server
+     node bin/watch-http-server

 *Now you can visit http://localhost:8080 to view your server*

-### Deploy http-server to nodejitsu

-     jitsu deploy

-*You will now be prompted for a `subdomain` to deploy your application on*

 ## Available Options: